Riciokzz/Computer-Vision/README.md

 ## Requirements for the project

-To install all necessary libraries use `pip install -r requirements.txt`
+To install all necessary libraries use: `pip install -r requirements.txt`

 Mushrooms folder with all subclasses should be put in the `data` folder.